elishacloud/Silent-Hill-2-Enhancements/README.md

  * **Reset Screen Res** - Resets the display adapter on exit which fixes an issue when using WineD3D casing the screen to go dark.
  * **Rowboat Animation Fix** - Fixes an issue with rowboat animation if you exit to the main menu and reload the game.
  * **SFX Address Fix** - Dynamically updates SH2 memory with correct index locations for the SFX from the `sddata.bin` file (required if you are using a modified version of the `sddata.bin` audio file).
+ * **WhiteShaderFix** - Fixes an issue on Nvidia graphics cards where certain textures would appear as white when they should be black.
  * [**Widescreen Fix**](https://github.com/ThirteenAG/WidescreenFixesPack/releases/tag/sh2) - Allows the game to fit any sized monitor appropriately and fixes other inherit game bugs.
  * **WndMode** - Runs the game in windowed mode.